 Now, in case you are not totally familiar with the workings of rainwater diverters in down-pipes, this is the principle:

-Water runs down the inside of the down-pipe, into a box (the diverter) which fills up, then the water tips over inot the inlet pipe.
+Water runs down the inside of the down-pipe, into a box (the diverter) which fills up, then the water tips over into the inlet pipe.
 This pipe runs into the water butt and fills it.
-When the water butt is full, and the water reaches the level of the inlet pipe, it runs back up the pipe, back into the diverter box, and overflows back down the down-pipe.
+When the water butt is full, and the water reaches the level of the inlet pipe, it fills the pipe, so no more water will run into it.
+Instead, the water stays in the diverter box, and overflows back down the down-pipe.
 This is a little similar to the principle of a ball-cock in your cistern - for as long as the cistern is not full, the valve is open and more water trickles in.
 When the cistern is full, the valve shuts off and no more water enters.

 Water butts diverters don't have valves - instead, they have to be installed at exactly the right height so that gravity can do all the work.
 As you can see from the water sheeting out of the top of this butt, the handyman has installed the butt way too low.